 We have never declared or paid any cash dividend, and do not anticipate declaring or paying any cash dividends in the foreseeable future.
 We intend to retain all available funds and any future earnings to fund the development and expansion of our business.
-See "Risk Factors-Risks Related to the Offering and Ownership of Our Ordinary Shares."
-Because there is no present intention to pay dividends on our ordinary shares for the foreseeable future, capital appreciation, if any, will be your sole source of gains and you may never receive a return on your investment.
+See "Item 3.
+Key Information-D. Risk Factors-Risks Related to the Ownership of Our Ordinary Shares."
+Because there is no present intention to pay dividends on our ordinary shares for the foreseeable future, capital appreciation, if any, will be a shareholder's sole source of gains and such shareholder may never receive a return on the shareholder's investment.